 Yes.
-If the dogs owner has homeowners insurance, a claim can be made and your injuries can be covered.
-Some homeowners insurances even have a medical pay portion of the policy that specifically covers medical expenses.
+If the dog’s owner has homeowners insurance, a claim can be made and your injuries can be covered.
+Some homeowners insurance even have a medical pay portion of the policy that specifically covers medical expenses.

 Dog Bite Cases with a Personal Injury Attorney Have a Higher Success Rate of Reaching a Settlement

 At Johnson Livingston, we take our jobs personally.
 Our attention and passion have been and always will be focused on our clients.
 We give each case everything we’ve got.
 We care about the results our clients receive and we work hard to get to know our clients, their challenges, injury, and their ability to recover and live a good life.